strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 #### 2. Create your Heroku database config file for production

 Create new subfolders in `./config` like so: `/env/production`, then create a new `database.js` in it (see [environment documentation](/developer-docs/latest/setup-deployment-guides/configurations/optional/environment.md)).
 Your path should look like this: `./config/env/production/database.js`.
-When you run locally you should be using the `./config/database.js` which could be set to use SQLite, however it's recommended you use PostgreSQL locally also, for information on configuring your local database, please see the [database documentation](/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md).
+When you run locally you should be using the `./config/database.js` which could be set to use SQLite, however it is recommended you use PostgreSQL locally also, for information on configuring your local database, please have a look at [database documentation](/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md).

 `Path: ./config/env/production/database.js`